0113 224 2808

 The Best Student Areas to Live in Leeds for 2026

-Leeds is one of the UK’s best student cities for good reason - it offers variety, affordability, and plenty of character.
-Here’s our honest guide to the nine best student areas to live in Leeds for 2026, based on our local experience and what we’re seeing in the current market.
+Leeds is consistently recognised as one of the UK’s top student cities thanks to its affordability, variety, and character.
+Based on our experience and current market trends, here is our guide to the nine best student areas to live in Leeds for 2026.

 1. Hyde Park – The Heart of Student Life